jjmatthiesen/evtrack/README.md

 So the recording is not just triggered on "mouse move" but happens continuously.

 This enables likewise a more detailed recording of pauses through the repetition of the same coordinates.
-Multiple recursive machine learning models require regular time steps, so we so not have to interpolate.
+Multiple recursive machine learning models require regular time steps, so we do not have to interpolate.

 Events are recorded and stored in TrackUI.states.
 Furthermore, scroll speed will be also recorded.